statikfintechllc/The-GateKeepers-Riddles.i/.github/PULL_REQUEST_TEMPLATE/riddle_request.md

 ---
 name: Riddle_Request_PR
 about: Used by the TGR github pages UI, opens a prebuilt PR with Copilot, fully managed open to merge by copilot.
+Do not request/nor assign `statikfintechllc` during the course of the PR.
+Once finished.
+Merge.
 title: "New Riddle Requested"
 labels: documentation, enhancement
 assignees: